kparekh01/interview_challenges/README.md

 1.  cd in the directory where you want this repo to live.

-2. Clone the repo in that directory via copying and pasting the link below in:
+2. Clone the repo in that directory via copying and pasting the link below in to your terminal:
     `$git@github.com:kparekh01/interview_challenges.git`

 3. Run bundle to install the rspec gem in the event you don't have it installed.